 How to Get the Most Out of This Card

 Call your card’s concierge line and ask the concierge for a range of free services they offer.
 You may be surprised to find out how much your concierge can do.
 You can also chat directly with a concierge through the Luxury Card app.
 Also be sure to take advantage of the airport meet and assist service.

 If you decide to take advantage of this card’s balance transfer offer, here’s a bit of good news.
-Many cards include 0% balance transfer amounts when deciding whether or not new purchases enjoy an interest-free grace period.
-This card’s issuers do not, and as a result, you will enjoy interest free purchases as long as you pay your new purchase balance on time—whether you carry a transferred balance or not.
+Many cards include 0% balance transfer amounts when deciding whether new purchases enjoy an interest-free grace period.
+This card’s issuers do not, and as a result, you will enjoy interest-free purchases as long as you pay your new purchase balance on time—whether you carry a transferred balance or not.

 The Mastercard Titanium Card’s Excellent Perks

 The Mastercard Titanium Card has several benefits that we believe go beyond what is considered standard with similar cards.
 Besides your typical points per $1 spent, cardholders will enjoy the following:

 - Global Entry/TSA Precheck application fee reimbursement: You’ll receive an automatic $100 statement credit for the cost of your Global Entry or TSA Precheck application fee.